 - Check playground equipment before allowing children to play on it.
 Surfaces can become very hot in the summer sun, while others exhibit normal wear and tear and are unsafe for children to play on.

-- Make sure your child wears a helmet when riding bikes, scooters or skateboards.
+- Make sure your child wears a helmet and other safety gear when riding bikes, scooters or skateboards.

 - When having a picnic, prevent food poisoning by packing raw meat in a separate cooler and ensuring foods that contain mayonnaise, milk, eggs and meat are kept cold by placing them in a cooler with ice immediately after serving.